9 Ways Rotary Die Cutting Equipment Has Changed Our Lives?

 You end up scrapping perfectly good products because the “small stuff” is wrong.

-Mark doesn’t want 12 suppliers for 12 small parts.
+Mark doesn’t want twelve suppliers for twelve small parts.

 He wants one supplier who can handle layered materials, cutting, and delivery format reliably.

-Rotary die cutting enables one supplier to produce multiple die-cut components from roll materials with consistent repeatability.
+Rotary die cutting enables one partner to produce multiple components from roll materials with consistent repeatability.

 The pain is supplier management itself.